-More specifically, print advertisements must include a 'brief summary' that provides information about side effects, contraindications, warnings, precautions and side effects and contains specified information from the package insert.
-In addition, print advertisements must contain prescribing information and contact information for FDA MedWatch for reporting of adverse events, all in patientfriendly language.
+More specifically, print advertisements must include a 'brief summary' that provides information about side effects, contraindications, warnings and precautions, and contains specified information from the package insert.
+In addition, print advertisements must contain prescribing information and contact information for FDA MedWatch for reporting of adverse events, all in patient-friendly language.
 Broadcast advertisements require a 'major statement' and must provide a brief summary or allow for the adequate provision of prescribing information (the 'adequate provision' requirement).
 A major statement is a description of the drug's major risks (21 CFR 202.1).